indiana-university/rivet-source/src/components/textarea/README.md

 # Textarea

-Textarea are a multiline text input.
-They allow users to enter various types of data into web-based forms.
+A multiline text input field that allows users to enter various types of data into web-based forms

 ## When to use

-Use textareas for information that includes multiple sentences or lines.
-This can include:
+Use textareas for input fields that require multiple sentences or lines.
+This can include items such as:

 - Descriptions
 - Issues